Minnesota's second-largest health care data breach hits Children's, other providers

 Some people getting the health care-related breach letters say they don't understand why hospitals are sharing patient data with a third-party working on fundraising.

-Even though health care providers typically require patients or guardians to sign paperwork acknowledging medical data may be shared with outside parties, it’s unclear why a charitable foundation that doesn’t directly provide healthcare needs access to information from patient medical records.
+Even though health care providers typically require patients or guardians to sign paperwork acknowledging medical data may be shared with outside parties, some patients don't understand why a charitable foundation that doesn't directly provide health care needs access to information from patient medical records.

 "I'm consenting for doctors to do with whatever they need to do, but not the medical data and history of my child to go to a third party so they can market to me for fundraising campaigns," said Matt Berg of Minneapolis, who got one of the letters this week.
 His child has gone to Children's Minnesota in the past.